Kongsberg Gruppen

-Kongsberg is a continuation of Kongsberg Weapons Factory (Kongsberg Våpenfabrikk - KV) (1814-1987).
-After KV's restructuring in 1987, defence activities continued as the company Norsk Forsvarsteknologi (NFT).
+Kongsberg is a continuation of Kongsberg Weapons Factory (Kongsberg Våpenfabrikk - KV) (1814–1987).
+After KV's restructuring in 1987 following the Toshiba–Kongsberg scandal, defence activities continued as the company Norsk Forsvarsteknologi (NFT).
 In 1995 the company changed its name to Kongsberg Gruppen.

 Kongsberg was listed on the Oslo Stock Exchange in 1993 and is a public company.
 The Norwegian Ministry of Trade, Industry and Fisheries is the largest shareholder with a 50.001 percent interest.

 Markets outside of Norway pose a growing and increasingly important part of business and represented approximately 80% of revenue in 2015.

 History

 The company's origin and background dates back to the early 1600s.

 The discovery of silver in the mountains around Kongsberg in 1624 meant that the city became an important mineral resource for the Danish Norwegian kingdom.
 When the Danish-Norwegian union was dissolved about 200 years later there was a need to build up a strong defence that would contribute to independence and security for Norway.

 There was a need for a domestic defence industry, and Kongsberg already had expertise after centuries of mining.
 On 20 March 1814 Poul Steenstrup founded Kongsberg Våpenfabrikk.